-The 7(a) loan program is recommended for small business owners who need working capital to buy an existing business, refinance debt, or purchase equipment, office furniture and inventory.
+This loan program is recommended for small business owners who need working capital to buy an existing business, refinance debt, or purchase equipment, office furniture, and inventory.
 The loan amounts usually range between $125,000 and $5 million, and the repayment periods are 5 to 25 years.

-The maximum maturity for a working capital loan and/or an equipment loan is 10 years.
-Loans used to purchase real estate and/or make improvements in land or buildings have a maximum maturity of 25 years.
-A 7(a) loan can also be used for multiple purposes.
-For example, if an entrepreneur buys an ice cream shop, makes improvements to its interior and exterior, and uses part of the loan for short-term business expenses, the maximum maturity of their 7(a) loan would be determined based on the largest percentage of the use of the funds.
+The maximum maturity for working capital and equipment loans is ten years.
+On the other hand, loans used to purchase real estate and improve land or buildings have a maximum maturity of 25 years.
+In addition, SBA 7(a) loans can be used for multiple purposes.
+For example, if an entrepreneur buys an ice cream shop, they can improve its interior and exterior and use part of the loan for short-term business expenses.

-In order to be eligible for a 7(a) loan, your small business needs to operate for profit, have an adequate amount of equity, and be based in the United States.
+To qualify for a 7(a) loan, your small business needs to operate for profit, have adequate equity, and be based in the United States.
 In addition, you can only be considered for a loan if you intend to use it for business purposes.
 There are also some additional requirements that you will need to meet.
-For example, you will need to provide proof that you were not able to secure a loan from a bank, credit union, or other financial entity.
+For example, you must prove that you could not secure a loan from a bank, credit union, or other financial entity.
 Moreover, you cannot be delinquent on any debt to the United States government, such as income taxes or a student loan.

 Next, the SBA website has a lengthy list of business types that are not eligible for 7(a) loans.
-The list is subject to change, so the best advice is to check with your accountant or business lawyer to find out if your business meets the SBA’s requirements.
+Again, the list is subject to change, so the best advice is to check with your accountant or business lawyer to determine if your business meets the requirements.

-First off, it is important to remember that the SBA does not issue 7(a) loans; it merely guarantees them.
-The SBA guarantees 85% of a loan up to $150,000, and 75% of a loan greater than $150,000.
+First, it is essential to remember that the SBA does not issue loans; it merely guarantees them.
+For example, the SBA guarantees 85% of a loan up to $150,000 and 75% of a loan greater than $150,000.
 Therefore, you will need to find a participating SBA lender that offers 7(a) loans.

-In addition to meeting the eligibility requirements that are outlined in the previous section of this blog post, you need an acceptable FICO credit score in order to qualify.
-Your 7(a) loan application will go through a lengthy review process that involves looking at your credit score and cash flow, evaluating your business and personal income tax returns, and assessing your ability to repay the loan.
-Depending on the lender you work with, you will typically need a credit score anywhere from 650 to 700.
+In addition to meeting the eligibility requirements outlined in the previous section of this blog post, you need an acceptable FICO® Score to qualify.
+Your loan application will go through a lengthy review process that involves looking at your credit score and cash flow, evaluating your business and personal income tax returns, and assessing your ability to repay the loan.
+Depending on your lender, you will typically need a credit score from 650 to 700.

-Any collateral that you are required to provide is split between the lender and the SBA.
-If you end up defaulting on your loan, your collateral (real estate, automobiles, equipment, etc.) will become theirs to sell.
-The only way to avoid putting up collateral is to prove that your business is generating robust revenues and has sufficient cash flow.
+Any collateral you must provide is split between the lender and the SBA.
+If you default on your loan, your collateral (real estate, automobiles, equipment, etc.) will become theirs to sell.
+The only way to avoid putting up collateral is to prove that your business generates robust revenues and has sufficient cash flow.

 How to apply for a 7(a) loan.

-The application process for an SBA loan is lengthy and involved.
-The local lender you choose will provide you with a checklist of items and information that are required to complete your application.
-Once your 7(a) loan package is finalized, the lender will submit it to the SBA.
+The local lender you choose will provide you with a checklist of items and information required to complete your application.
+Once your loan package is complete, the lender will submit it to the SBA.
 Following is a list of what you will need to begin the process: